Version: ShareGate Desktop Desktop 7.3

 - We will now maintain the require check-out value when migrating lists containing records.

-- There was an issue when using Insane Mode on Office 365 that caused Document Sets to show the following warning: Content types that are available to this Document Set have been added or removed.
+- There was an issue when using Insane Mode on Microsoft 365 that caused Document Sets to show the following warning: Content types that are available to this Document Set have been added or removed.

 - We now detect local app data automatically to prevent fatal errors with the ShareGate Desktop app.